dosco/graphjin/README.md

 ## How to GraphQL

-GraphQL / GQL is a simple query syntax that is fast replacing REST APIs.
+GraphQL (GQL) is a simple query syntax that's fast replacing REST APIs.
 GQL is great since it allows web developers to fetch the exact data that they need without depending on changes to backend code.
-Also if you squint hard enough it looks a little bit like JSON :)
+Also if you squint hard enough it looks a little bit like JSON :smiley:

-The below query will fetch a `users` name, email and avatar image renamed as picture.
+The below query will fetch an `users` name, email and avatar image (renamed as picture).
 If you also need the users `id` then just add it to the query.

 ```gql
 query {